Cold Star (2013)

 III.
 White Dwarf

-selected for performance for the University of Iowa String Quartet Residency Program, 2013
+selected for performance by the JACK Quartetfor the University of Iowa String Quartet Residency Program, 2013

 Premiered by the JACK Quartet at the University of Iowa (IA)